AmadeusITGroup/HttpSessionReplacer/README.md

 This `SMEMBERS` command returns the list of sessions for which to explicitly request session expires key (using `EXISTS`).
 By accessing the key, rather than deleting it, we ensure that Redis deletes the key for us only if the TTL is expired.

-**NOTE**: We do not explicitly delete the session expire keys since in some instances there may be a race condition that incorrectly identifies a key as expired when it is not.
-Short of using distributed locks (which would kill our performance) there is no way to ensure the consistency of the expiration mapping.
-By simply accessing the key, we ensure that the key is only removed if the TTL on that key is expired.

 ##### Session access